jamesdon/chargeback/README.md

 Storage Configuration Details:
 The same as the license dashboard, but created with a focus on storage.
 The color-coding for fields is as follows:

-	Purple - Used in both "hot/warm" and "cold" storage calculations Light Red - Used for "hot/warm" storage calculations Light Blue - Used for "cold" storage calculations
+	Orange - Used in both "hot/warm" and "cold" storage calculations Red - Used for "hot/warm" storage calculations
+	Blue - Used for "cold" storage calculations

 Please provide feedback and/or enhancement requests to jim@splunk.com.

 Application development is hosted on github - https://github.com/jamesdon/chargeback, if you would like to join in on the fun!

+Contributing Authors:
+James Donn
+Kristofer Hutchinson
+Burch Simon